Roles of Countries of Origin: Phase III

 Overview

-Mekong Migration Network (MMN) launched Phase III of the Roles of Countries of Origin project in 2020, building on the key findings of the first two phases of the project as well as the growing momentum among stakeholders in countries of origin in enhancing migrant protection mechanisms throughout the migration cycle.
+Mekong Migration Network (MMN) implemented Phase III of the Roles of Countries of Origin project between 2020 and 2024, building on the key findings of the first two phases of the project as well as the growing momentum among stakeholders in countries of origin in enhancing migrant protection mechanisms throughout the migration cycle.

 A migrant worker at a rubber plantation in Surat Thani, Thailand (Photo: Raks Thai Foundation)

-Concurrently, the issue of migrant workers’ access to social security has been increasingly brought into focus in the region in the past years, with the governments of Cambodia, Lao PDR, Myanmar, Thailand and Vietnam agreeing on a roadmap on the portability of social security for migrant workers in 2019.
-In 2022, ASEAN also released the Declaration on Portability of Social Security Benefits for Migrant Workers in ASEAN, a key milestone in the development of a more coordinated and migrant-centred approach to social security systems in the region.
-Through the third phase of the project, MMN will continue to support this growing momentum and ensure that policy makers and other stakeholders in the region take into account the challenges that migrant workers currently face in accessing social security.
+The issue of migrant workers’ access to social security has been increasingly brought into focus in the region in the past years.
+In 2022, ASEAN released the Declaration on Portability of Social Security Benefits for Migrant Workers in ASEAN, a key milestone in the development of a more coordinated and migrant-centred approach to social security systems in the region.
+Through the third phase of the project, MMN has continued to support this growing momentum and ensure that policy makers and other stakeholders in the region take into account the challenges that migrant workers currently face in accessing social security.

 Key Activities